- HM Revenue & Customs

 - Part of:

-- Import and export procedures, Import and export controls, and International freight industry and businesses making customs declarations
+- Import and export procedures, Import and export controls, and Import and export: customs declarations, duties and tariffs

 - First published: